 Not only has Omicron prolonged the pandemic, it has intensified it — partially due to the fact that breakthrough infections were five times more likely with Omicron than previous variants.
 This resulted in higher peak levels of infection, hospitalizations, and deaths than the Delta variant — 3,400 vs. 2,000 per day.
 Although Omicron BA.1 has peaked and the number of new cases and hospitalizations is dropping in areas with higher vaccination rates, deaths continue to rise.
 It is typical for the death rate to continue to rise for a few weeks after the new cases and hospitalizations have peaked.

-Some experts predict that Omicron may infect most susceptible people before it runs its course and it has currently infected over two-thirds of the population — three-quarters of whom were vaccinated.
+Some experts predicted that Omicron may infect most susceptible people before it runs its course and it has currently infected over two-thirds of the population — three-quarters of whom were vaccinated.
 In theory, this could significantly reduce the population of susceptible individuals, and lead to an eventual end to the pandemic, but that has not happened as new variants have arrived on the scene.

 - The symptoms of Omicron are different from previous variants.
 While the predominant classic symptoms of previously observed COVID-19 infections are high fever, persistent cough, shortness of breath or difficulty breathing, and loss of smell, the predominant symptoms of Omicron are headache, sore throat, night sweats, vomiting, and loss of appetite.

 This contributes to Omicron being more contagious since people may not initially realize they have COVID.
 This increases the spread of the virus because people delay COVID testing and using preventive measures, such as face masks and isolation.
 It may also delay the diagnosis beyond the interval where antiviral treatment is effective.

 Other symptoms are similar, such as fatigue, muscle or body aches, conjunctivitis, and congestion/runny nose.